 And unfortunately, that's what's happening, and it's destructive to the country, and it is certainly not helpful to getting us out of this pandemic.

-In the 50 seconds we have left, how does this play out in 202 days on election day, Geraldo?
+In the 50 seconds we have left, how does this play out in 202 days on Election Day, Geraldo?

 30 seconds each.

-How uh, you know, these various policies uh, you know, work for the American people, and how they perceive uh how he did.
+His future will totally be determined by how this epidemic pans out, how these various policies work for the American people and how they perceive how he did.

 It's all his presidency and the pandemic are now one.

-And whether or not they told the truth.
+We've got to find out how things started and whether or not they told the truth.

 All right.

-You you took all of Governor Huckabee's time.
+You took all of Governor Huckabee's time.

 Anyway, thank you both.